 Tech companies like Voicery are using AI to develop bespoke, synthetic voices for brands.
 But are they any good?

 A quick Google search will yield many companies claiming to provide fully synthetic and apparently authentic-sounding TTS voice-over services that they claim are indistinguishable from actual, human voices.

 Are these claims to be believed?

-While it’s true that some companies have achieved relatively impressive results with a limited selection of synthetic voices, it is the inability of the AI voice to understand the purpose or meaning of a script which cripples widespread adoption.
+While it's true that some companies have achieved relatively impressive results with a limited selection of synthetic voices, it is the inability of the AI voice to understand the purpose or meaning of a script that cripples widespread adoption.

 They cannot get excited or show empathy.
 They do not have real emotion.

 Think about it.
 In just a few seconds of natural human speech, you listen to a voice influenced by the lifelong journeys and travels of that person’s life.
 Isn't that incredible?

 So, using the banal tones of a machine-generated voice is a sure-fire way to foster disengagement from your audience in the same way that audiences can subconsciously switch off to background noise (such as the radio).

 AI voices do not carry the influence of distinct regional accents, nor can they carry the weight of real-world experiences that bridge the narrator's emotions with the audience.